 Astrid rolled her eyes at him and offered him her hand.
 He winced and grabbed it.
 She smiled and pulled him to his full yet still short height.
 He grimaced again when he rested his left foot down on the ground.

-"THAT was for winning," she simply answered him.
+"That was for winning," she simply answered him.
 Hiccup started to rub his leg and thought to himself, Man, is she a sore loser.
 But, he had forgotten what came after a physical hurt from Astrid.
 She grabbed his collar and brought her lips to his.

 Vikings were never ones to show their feelings or emotions, and if they did, they never did in public, but apparently Astrid didn't care.
 But of course the other Viking teens reacted in disgust.
-Ruffnut instantly dropped Astrid's axe, which she had been faithfully holding and stuck her finger in her mouth and gagged.
+Ruffnut instantly dropped Astrid's axe, which she had been faithfully holding, and stuck her finger in her mouth and gagged.
 Tuffnut cringed and flailed his arms around and the twins broke out into, "Ohh, ohh, OHH!"

 Fishlegs didn't react so much like them.
 He merely cocked his head to the side and said in a monotone voice, "Eww."
 Snotlout groaned and buried his head in his hands and walked over to the other Vikings in disgust.
 Toothless purred and smiled gummily at their actions.
 He then smirked and covered his face with his tail.

-Astrid finally broke the kiss to the relief of the other Vikings and to the surprise of the short auburn haired one.
+Astrid finally broke the kiss to the relief of the other Vikings and to the surprise of the short auburn-haired one.
 He looked at her with a confused look and asked, "Why does the punch always come first?"

 "Because," she answered matter-of-factly, "it makes what comes next more enjoyable."
-The blonde thereon winked at the stunned boy and grabbed her axe and raced off into Mead Hall.
+The blonde winked at the stunned boy and grabbed her axe and raced off into Mead Hall.
 The other four looked at Hiccup oddly and started to talk amongst themselves as they went to join her at the bar.

 Hiccup was able to walk to Toothless without trouble and said to the dragon, "I really don't know what to make of her."
 Toothless smiled and nudged the boy toward the Hall.
-Hiccup yelped and turned to the Night Fury, who egged him on.
+Hiccup sighed and turned to the Night Fury, who egged him on.

 "You know what?"
 Hiccup asked Toothless.
 "I could actually use a drink."